Maihar Sharda Temple

 The temple has stood resilient through centuries of cultural transitions, invasions, and climatic changes.
 Interestingly, the famous classical musician Ustad Allauddin Khan, founder of the Maihar Gharana, was a devoted follower of Maihar Devi.
 He even established a music school here, blending divine spirituality with musical mastery.

 Maihar Devi Temple is located in the Satna district of Madhya Pradesh.
-Perched about 600 feet above ground level, the temple rests on Trikuta Hill, offering a panoramic view of the vast plains below.
-The region is surrounded by forests and rocky terrains, adding to its natural charm and isolation.
+Settled about 600 feet above ground level, the temple rests on Trikuta Hill, offering a panoramic view of the vast plains below.
+Forests and rocky terrains surround the region, adding to its natural charm and isolation.

 Coordinates: 24.266°N, 80.761°E